AndreRudolph/impulsephp-doc/docs/views.md

 <h4><a id="introduction">Introduction</a></h4>

+The Impulse PHP Framework is based on the awesome Symfony framework and is profiting of its powerful template engine Twig.
+If you have already been working with Twig you can simply go on with this documentation.
+In case you haven't, we highly recommend you to have a look at the <a href="https://twig.symfony.com/">Twig documentation</a>.

 A view (or template) is different to _normal_ templates in symfony.
 In impulse every tag must represent a component (except the impulse tag and custom attributes) which will be later converted to HTML.
 Components will be covered in a later documentation page.

 The following example is a minimum example with just a simple text output.